Colin-Fredericks/hx_util/XML_utilities/README.md

 This is a bunch of batch tools to work directly with a course export (the file structure, not the tarball) or with .srt files.
 You can run `python filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.

-Because python's built-in xml parser has trouble with namespaces and xpaths, anything that searches the course export or Word .docx files now uses `lxml`.
-You should [install lxml](https://github.com/lxml/lxml) before using these scripts.
+Because python's built-in xml parser has trouble with namespaces and xpaths, some XML parsing is done with BeautifulSoup instead.
+It's included in this folder as `bs4`.
+For better unicode handling, `unicodecsv` is also included.

 * `SetMaxAttempts.py`, which sets the number of attempts automatically in every problem in a course.
 * `SetShowAnswer.py`, which sets the showanswer value automatically (or removes it) in every problem in a course.